MEET THE TEAM

 Lauren was selected as a runner up for both Hastings & London Rocks International Film Festival, Best Student Film category and as a Trailblazer in London Lift Off Film Festival.

-When not setting the world on fire, Lauren works as a Personal Assistant at DDPTV.
+When not setting the world on fire, Lauren works as an all-round Coordinator at DDPTV.